mozilla/pontoon/docs/operations.rst

     ./manage.py runserver 0.0.0.0:8000

-It is critical that developers run the app atleast once via mod_wsgi before certifying an app as **stage ready**.
+It is critical that developers run the app at least once via mod_wsgi before certifying an app as **stage ready**.

 Apache